What is Statistical Process Control?

 - Special cause variation, which stems from external sources and indicates that the process is out of statistical control

 Various tests can help determine when an out-of-control event has occurred.
 However, as more tests are employed, the probability of a false alarm also increases.

 Statistical quality control (SQC) is defined as the application of the 14 statistical and analytical tools (7-QC and 7-SUPP) to monitor process outputs (dependent variables).
 Statistical process control (SPC) is the application of the same 14 tools to control process inputs (independent variables).
-Although both terms are often used interchangeably, statistical quality control includes acceptance sampling where statistical process control does not.
+Although both terms are often used interchangeably, SQC includes acceptance sampling where SPC does not.

-- Cause-and-effect diagram (also called Ishikawa or fishbone chart)
+- Cause-and-effect diagram (also called Ishikawa diagram or fishbone diagram)

 - Check sheet